- Manufacturer: Commodore

 - Storage media: Cartridge ROM, Datasette (cassette) recorder, floppy drives (supports up to 4 drives)

 - Predecessor: Commodore VIC-20, Commodore MAX Machine (Japan only)

 - Successor: Commodore 128 (outlived the C128)

-Released 1982: The Commodore 64 (C64; alternative CBM64, C=64, VIC-64) is the most favored and best-selling home computer of the 80’s, which was built from 1982 until 1993.
+Released 1982: The Commodore 64 (C64, CBM64, C=64, VIC-64) is the most favored and best-selling home computer of the 80’s, which was built from 1982 until the bankruptcy of Commodore in early 1994.
 The C64 was voted the computer of the year twice in the category home computer by an international committee of journalists from computer magazines.
 It had superior sound and graphical specifications compared to other earlier systems such as the Apple II and Atari 800, with multi-color sprites and a more advanced sound processor (SID chip).
 The C64 dominated the low-end computer market for most of the 1980’s.
 Even though other computers quickly caught up with it, the C64 remained a strong competitor to the later video game consoles Nintendo Entertainment System (NES) and Sega Master System, thanks in part to its by-then established software base, especially outside North America.

 The statements of the sales figures are very different.
 The realistic statement is something about 17 million.
 The fall of the Berlin wall, in 1989, was a lucky chance for the C64.
 The C64 was sold in eastern Europe until the collapse of Commodore due to financial trouble.

 The C64 is often credited with starting the computer youth subculture known as the “demoscene”.
 It is still being actively used in the demoscene, especially for music (its sound chip even being used in special sound cards for PCs, and studio equipment).
 Keywords: demo groups, crack groups, copy parties, demo parties …